tatsumoto-ren/tatsumoto-ren.github.io/blog/one-target-sentences.md

 > A word can be highlighted in Anki by selecting it and pressing `Ctrl+b` to make it bold
 > or by [setting up](setting-up-yomichan.html#settings-overview) Yomichan to do it for you.

-Having to recall multiple unknown words at the same time is very difficult and lowers your retention.
+Having to recall several unknown words at once is very difficult and lowers your retention.
+If you have several words you want to learn, create different targeted sentence cards for each of them instead of putting all the words on one card.
-Don't fail a card because you couldn't recall a word that is not the target of the particular card.
+Don't fail a card because you couldn't recall a word that is not the target word of the card in question.

 Needless to say,
 there's no point in adding a 0T sentence to Anki.
 You won't gain anything by making it into a card.

 Learning through targeted sentence cards proves to be fast and efficient.
 Ajatters often refer to it as "picking low-hanging fruit".
-As you progress in the foreign language, 1T sentences become 0T, and sentences that were MT turn into 1T and become ready for learning.
+As you progress in the foreign language,
+1T sentences become 0T,
+and sentences that were MT turn into 1T and become ready for learning.